fbpx

 Built-in exceptions

-Illegal operations can raise exceptions.
-There are plenty of built-in exceptions in Python that are raised when corresponding errors occur.
-We can view all the built-in exceptions using the built-in local() function as follows:
+As mentioned previously, exceptions occur at runtime when some form of unexpected action takes place.
+There are plenty of built-in exceptions in Python that are raised when corresponding errors occur, and we can view these by using the built-in local() function as follows:

 print(dir(locals()['__builtins__']))